yylee85/coursera-getting-and-cleaning-data-project-YL/README.md

 `run_analysis.R` contains the code used to produce the tidy dataset of average variables uploaded as `tidydata_average_YL.txt`

 `CodeBook.md` describes the tidy dataset of average variables produced by the `run_analysis.R` script

+## Instructions for sourcing `run_analysis.R` script

+Please note that the R script checks to see if there is an existing copy of the `UCI-HAR-dataset.zip` file in the R working directory.
+If no existing file is found, then the script will automatically download the file for you prior to running the analysis.